khanh101/fp/README.md

 in the code below, i gave an example with `(let x_v (output 2 5))` and `(func x_f (output 2 6))` note that, in the implementation, functions are global objects while variables can be local

+## Performance improvement

+if we assume functions are pure, one can consider the whole program as a set of expressions (with some dependencies) each function call only need its own variable scope

 ## But can it run Doom?